 Data Randomization

-The pseudo-randomizer defined in section 10 shall be used unless the system designer verifies that the concerns identified in the note below are resolved by other means.
+The pseudo-randomizer defined in section 10 shall be used.

-NOTE – An inverter is specified with the basic convolutional code to assure sufficient bit transitions to keep receiver symbol synchronizers in lock, when used with Binary Phase Shift Keying (BPSK) modulation.
-Sufficient bit transitions cannot be guaranteed by the inverter alone if some multiplexing schemes are used, e.g., with Quadrature Phase Shift Keying (QPSK) modulation, or if a punctured convolutional code is used.
+NOTE – Some legacy systems do not include the randomizer.
+An inverter is specified with the basic convolutional code to assure sufficient bit transitions to keep receiver symbol synchronizers in lock, when used with Binary Phase Shift Keying (BPSK) modulation.
+However, sufficient bit transitions cannot be guaranteed by the inverter alone if some multiplexing schemes are used, e.g., with Quadrature Phase Shift Keying (QPSK) modulation, or if a punctured convolutional code is used.
 There are also data patterns for which convolutional code synchronization cannot be determined.
 The pseudo-randomizer is also used to aid signal acquisition and to mitigate spectral lines in the transmitted signal.

 Frame Validation